hoanganh1029/functions-quickstart/README.md

-# Azure Functions quickstart starter sample
+# Azure Functions quickstart starter sample -archived

 The code in the this repository supports the Azure Functions quickstart topic [Create your first function using the Azure CLI](https://docs.microsoft.com/azure/azure-functions/functions-create-first-azure-function-azure-cli).
 There are three HTTP triggered functions, one each for C#, F#, and JavaScript.
 These functions are generated from the same HTTP triggered function templates available in the Azure portal.